Movie Theater Business Model | How Do Movie Theaters Make Money

 Tickets

 The revenue source of a movie theatre is mainly through ticket sales.
-A person who wishes to watch a movie in a theatre has first to buy a ticket to enter the premises.
+A person who wishes to watch a movie in a theatre has to first buy a ticket to enter the premises.
 The premises where the movie is to be projected.

 For example, some theatres also operate on a slightly changed pricing mechanism.
 They can give out some special seats for people who are willing to pay more.
 Those with premium seats would enjoy more comfort and more accessibility while watching the movie.
 All these are made in adjustments to improve the overall movie-going experience for the people.